 The park features a museum that displays artifacts and documents related to the bombing, as well as a variety of monuments and memorials that pay tribute to the victims.
 The park is designed to promote peace and compassion and serves as a reminder of the importance of working towards a world free of nuclear weapons.

-Sensoji Temple is a Buddhist temple located in the Asakusa district of Tokyo.
-It is the oldest temple in Tokyo and one of the city's most popular tourist attractions.
+The colourful Sensoji Temple is said to be the oldest temple in Tokyo and one of the city's most popular tourist attractions.
 The temple’s history dates back to the 7th century, and it is said to be home to a statue of the Bodhisattva Kannon, which was discovered in the nearby Sumida River.

 The temple grounds are home to various buildings and structures, including the main hall, which houses the Kannon statue.
 Visitors can also enjoy shopping at the Nakamise shopping street, lined with traditional shops selling souvenirs and snacks.
 Sensoji Temple is a significant part of Japanese culture and religion and is a must-visit for anyone interested in exploring the country’s spiritual heritage.